afiodorov/afiodorov.github.io/_posts/2015-03-16-russian-names.md

 Surname is also what defines your work and, ultimately, you.
 Famous people are known by their surnames.
 Surnames are not abbreviated in the initials, Name-Patronymic is abbreviated on the other hand.
-A person's signature is often just a surname with an abbreviated name: Fiodorov A.
+A person's signature is often just his/her surname with an abbreviated name: Fiodorov A.

 Teachers and managers refer to students and employees by surnames:
 Where is Sidorov today?
 Ivanov just called.
 Kozlov will be promoted next month.